zephyrproject-rtos/zephyr/samples/drivers/spi_flash_at45/README.rst

 Requirements
 ************

-This sample has been tested on the NordicSemiconductor nRF9160 DK (nrf9160_pca10090) board with the AT45DB321E chip connected.
+This sample has been tested on the Nordic Semiconductor nRF9160 DK (nrf9160dk_nrf9160) board with the AT45DB321E chip connected.
 It can be easily adjusted to be usable on other boards and with other AT45 family chips by just providing a corresponding overlay file.